A Parent’s Guide to Ketamine: Helping Your Teen Break Through Depression, Anxiety & Trauma

 In our center, we’ve observed 75% of patients of all ages show significant improvement in their depression and anxiety symptoms after ketamine treatment.
 And this figure becomes over 90% when treating depression alone — even if symptoms have been labeled treatment-resistant.

 What is ketamine?
-And what’s the best form of administration?
+And what’s the best form of administration for teens and adolescents?

 Ketamine (full name: ketamine hydrochloride) is a rapid-acting dissociative anesthetic agent that works by blocking certain receptors in the brain and spinal cord.
 The result is relief from pain as well as the growth of new neurons.